romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 The heart of the form consists of two types of tags: `<form>` and `<input>`.

 The tag `<form>` must englobe all the form related tags.
-Its attributes also contain many important information about the form :
+Its attributes also contain many important information about the form:

 * `method`: Forms contain data (mostly typed by the user) that must be sent to another page to be processed.
-The values of the `method` attribute (`post` or `get`) tells the form how it will send the data to the process webpage :
+The values of the `method` attribute (`post` or `get`) tells the form how it will send the data to the processing webpage:

   * `get` sends data through the URL with a syntax like `index.html?name=Dupont&login=dupo`.
 This method limits the size of the data